Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-closures-in-ffi.md

 ```

 Unfortunately, `rustc` will complain if you try to use this `trampoline()`
 function by itself because it can't infer the `F` type variable.
-This is
+The type
-because the type variable is completely unrelated to any of the functions
+variable is completely unrelated to any of the functions inputs or outputs,
-inputs or outputs, so there isn't any information available to type
+so there isn't any information available to type inference.
-inference.

 ```console
 $ cargo test